 The arrows represent internal links going to and from each of these pages.

 The yellow arrows represent links between the spoke pages.
 As you can see, “best keyless door locks” links to “best keypad door lock” and vice versa.

 The red arrows represent links back and forth between the hub and each spoke page.

 How does this help us?

-Well, when Google or any of the other search engines come knocking they take a look around and everywhere they go its door locks this, door locks that and this helps Google to see that you are (or are becoming) an authority on this subject matter.
+Well, when Google or any of the other search engines come knocking and they take a look around, everywhere they go its door locks this, door locks that, and this helps Google to see that you are (or are becoming) an authority on this subject matter.
 We call this “relevancy”.

-As you can see, we have added “best exterior door locks” to the mix, and we also add links to and from the previous article, and to and from the hub page.
+As you can see, we have added “best exterior door locks” to the mix, and we also add links to and from the previous article, and to and from the hub page from this new addition.

 Again we leave the wheel open. if we didn’t, we would be messing around removing links to break the wheel open for any new addition, and as previously stated, the focus remains on the hub as the most important because spiders are always led back to this point.

 OK, that’s the hub and spoke covered.
 Now let’s look at…

 This is one I learned through Kyle Roof of High Voltage SEO (a much smarter cookie than me!), he call them “reverse silo’s” but we are using a similar concept to boost up out spoke pages.